U.N. head, Security Council envoys discuss Syria as mediator wants out

 UNITED NATIONS U.N. chief Ban Ki-moon and ambassadors from the United States, Britain, France, Russia and China discussed on Thursday "possible diplomatic moves to end" the Syria conflict after U.N. diplomats said mediator Lakhdar Brahimi was determined to quit.

-Diplomats, speaking on condition of anonymity, have said Brahimi wanted to resign from the joint U.N.-Arab League role because he is frustrated with international deadlock over how to end Syria's two-year civil war, which has killed 70,000.
+Diplomats, speaking on the condition of anonymity, said on Wednesday that Brahimi wanted to resign from the joint U.N.-Arab League role because he is frustrated with international deadlock over how to end Syria's two-year war that has killed 70,000.

-"Brahimi is resigning, but I can't tell you which date," a senior Security Council diplomat said on Thursday on condition of anonymity.
-He said Ban was now being urged to become more personally involved in solving the crisis.

-Some diplomats said Brahimi could step down by the end of May.

 The envoys from the permanent five veto-wielding members of the U.N.
 Security Council declined to comment after meeting with the secretary-general.
 A dispute between Russia and the United States over Syria has left the council paralyzed.